 4. The software is only used online

 If you run an omnichannel business, your prices must be consistent across all channels.
-In your physical business, it will be relevant to implement electronic shelf fronts.
-With electronic shelf fronts, it is easy to quickly update and change prices without going out to all the shelves and doing it manually.
+In your physical store, it will be relevant to implement electronic shelf labels.
+With electronic shelf labels, it is easy to quickly update and change prices without going to all the shelves and doing it manually.
 This way, you make sure that your prices are always updated and identical.
-Even without electronic shelf fronts, your physical stores can benefit greatly from intelligent price optimization tailored to what is practically possible in the physical store.
+Even without electronic shelf labels, your physical stores can benefit greatly from intelligent price optimization tailored to what is practically possible in the physical store.

 Fiftytwo and GX ADVISOR